TaalVerena/bro-code/README.md

 * Social mdia links open in a separate tab and inlcude Font Awesome icons to give visual confirmation to the user as well as aria labels for inclusivity of all users.
 * When hovered over, the links glow to create an interactive user experience.
 The same color has been used as the header to keep with the theme.
 * The footer is responsive on different devices and increases in height on medium devices, hiding the social network names on smaller devices.
 This ensures that the icons and disclaimer remain visible and easily clickable on all devices.
-* The changes from the wireframe inlcude the use of icons and the addition of th disclaimer.
-These changes have been implemented to ensure ease of use for the user.
+* The changes from the wireframe inlcude the use of icons and the addition of the disclaimer.
+These changes have been implemented to ensure ease of use for the user and confirmation of a portfolio project.

     ![Footer](README-media/footer.png)
     ![Footer Mobile](README-media/footer-mobile.png)

 #### Signup Page: Enter the Bro Code Universe
 * The Bro Code Signup Page, set against a captivating portal background, provides a signup process designed to seamlessly welcome the user into the Bro Code community.
 * The page enables the user to join the community following the submission of the form.
-The infrmation requested has been kept to the point to allow for a faster submission process and to keep the user' interest.
+The information requested has been kept to the point to allow for a faster submission process and to keep the user's interest.
 * Placeholder text has been utilised for the user details input elements to prompt the user and labels used throughout the form as confirmation to the user.
 * The user details section has been set as 'required' as these details will be needed to send information and suggestions to the user.
-* The email input has been set as an type 'email' and names given for the input elements for information collection purposes.
+* The email input has been set as type 'email' and names given for the input elements for information collection purposes.
-* A dropdown selection of counties in Munster have been provided to better enable the Bro Code team to recommend groups to the user.
+* A dropdown selection of counties in Munster has been provided to better enable the Bro Code team to recommend groups to the user.
 The option of 'Other' is also noted for users who are located abroad, but would still like to join the meetups / groups.
-* The checkbox includes confirmation that the user can join more groups, change thier mind about groups selected in the signup form or create their own groups.
+* The checkbox includes confirmation that the user can join more groups, change their mind about groups selected in the signup form or create their own groups.
 This gives the user flexibility and allows them to make joining the community an enjoyable and personalised experience.
 * The header and footer tie in with the main page to provide a seamless transition between pages.
 * The Signup page is responsive on different devices and keeps a very similar layout throughout.
 Varied versions of the background image are used to keep the focus on the portal and padding and margins for the cover text are adjusted to seamlessly read on all devices.
 * The submit button brings the user to the Thank You page detailed below.
-* The changes from the wireframe includde the addition of the background images and color changes.
+* The changes from the wireframe include the addition of the background image and color changes.
 The eye-catching portal-themed background sets the stage for the user's journey into the Bro Code realm and follows the color scheme of the main page.
 A varied opacity version of the familiar colors used on the main page are used as background colors for the form text.

     ![Signup Page](README-media/signup-page.png)
     ![Signup Page Mobile](README-media/signup-page-mobile.png)

 #### Thank You Page
-* The Thank Youb Page is presented to the user after the signup form submission.
+* The Thank You Page is presented to the user after the signup form submission.
-* This page is kept minimal with confirmation to the uer that the form has been submitted successfuly and that they will shortly receive an email with a Discord link.
-As this website wascreated for a static website porfolion project, the information is not collected or stored at this time and this page is for illustrative purposes only.
+* This page is kept minimal with confirmation to the user that the form has been submitted successfully and that they will shortly receive an email with a Discord link.
+As this website was created for a static website porfolio project, the information is not collected or stored at this time and this page is for illustrative purposes only.
-* Keeping the color theme of the man page and signup page, the same blue and purple colors are used for the Thank You page.
+* Keeping the color scheme of the main page and signup page, the same blue and purple colors are used for the Thank You page.
 * The header and footer tie in with the main page to provide a seamless transition between pages.
 * The Thank You page is responsive on different devices and keeps a very similar layout throughout.
 Varied versions of the background image are used to enusre the image remains of good quality and padding and margins for the cover text are adjusted to seamlessly read on all devices.
 * This page was not included in the wireframe, but was added to tie the whole page together.
 The vibrant ship background continues the feel of adventure and the bright blue accents match the glow effect used for the header and footer links.